M.A. in Sociology: Sociological Practice

 CURRENT GRADUATE ASSISTANTSHIPS

 Listed below are current Graduate Assistantships for which applications are being accepted.
-Postings will be listed October 1st for Spring semesters and March 1 for Fall semesters.
-Deadlines for Spring semester are October 15th and for Fall semester the Friday prior to Spring Break.
+Postings will be listed October 1st for Spring semesters and April 1st for Fall semesters.
+Deadlines for Spring semester are October 15th and for Fall semester April 15th.

 Graduate Assistantship Postings

-- Dr. Harmony Newman: “Cross-Cultural Constructions of Post-Partum Depression in the News Media” / Spring 2014
+- Dr. Harmony Newman: “Cross-Cultural Constructions of Post-Partum Depression in the News Media” / Fall 2014

-- Dr. Kyle Nelson: “Community Engaged Research: Refugee Integration in Northern Colorado “/ Spring 2014
+- Dr. Kyle Nelson: “Community Engaged Research: Refugee Integration in Northern Colorado “/ Fall 2014

 The sociology program’s greatest strength is its faculty.
 The faculty members represent a variety of theoretical perspectives, areas of interest and professional experience.
 Some faculty members have worked in human service type positions and some have done considerable consulting and research for such agencies.
 There are faculty whose primary emphasis is at the macro-level and others whose emphasis is primarily at the micro-level.
 The sociology faculty members are also distinguished by their teaching and research.
 Faculty members have published a number of academic and professional texts as well as authored a variety of scholarly journal articles and conference papers.
 In addition, a number of faculty members have won teaching and curriculum wards.